-Figure 3-7 illustrates the extent of GOOD, FAIR, and POOR conditions for measures of plankton taxa loss and chlorophyll a concentration.
-Overall, 25% of lake areas are considered in GOOD condition for taxa loss.
-However, the largest portion of lake area (~ 70%) is in FAIR condition.
-Less than 10% is in POOR condition.
-Nearly 80% of Utah lakes are in GOOD condition for primary production growth (chlorophyll a concentration).
-However, there 5% are in POOR condition and potentially susceptible to low oxygen conditions.
+Figure 7 illustrates the extent of good, fair, and poor conditions for measures of plankton taxa loss and chlorophyll a concentration.
+25 percent of lake areas are considered in good condition for taxa loss.
+However, the largest portion of lake area (~70 percent) is in fair condition.
+Less than 10 percent is in poor condition.
+Nearly 80 percent of Utah lakes are in good condition for primary production growth (chlorophyll a concentration).
+However, there are about 5 percent that are in poor condition and potentially susceptible to low oxygen conditions.
 In the chemical stressor paragraph below, dissolved oxygen will be evaluated individually.